annakroz/codeverse/content drafts.md

-REST: Teach about REST (Representational State Transfer), as most web APIs, including OpenAI's, use these concepts.
-Understanding HTTP methods like GET, POST, PUT, and DELETE will be helpful for interacting with RESTful APIs.

 JSON: Introduce to JSON (JavaScript Object Notation), a widely used data format for exchanging data in APIs.
 Explain how data can be represented as key-value pairs and how to read and write JSON data.